The Diana Mary Steyer Scholarship Fund

 Description of the Fund:

 The Diana Mary Steyer Scholarship Fund for Excellence in Music Performance was established in 2017 to invest in the creative musical talent of tomorrow and retain the best and the brightest at the Buchmann-Mehta School of Music.
 Award recipients are Israeli students who exhibit the greatest merit, ingenuity and potential and have significant financial need; the scholarship frees them from their financial burdens so they can devote all their time to their practice.
 Each is a promising artist who has demonstrated a commitment to elevating the present and future of the Israeli music scene.
+The scholarships will be awarded in the following four major specialties only: voice, piano, guitar and violin.
 The Scholarship Fund honors Diana Mary Steyer’s commitment to and involvement with music throughout her life.